TasfiaAddrita/Tip-Calculator/README.md

 ## Notes

 Overall, the pre-work was challenging, since I have never programmed iOS applications.
 Even though I have programming experience, this exercise definitely proved difficult since I have to not only keep in mind of what I'm coding, but how it affects the graphical user interface (GUI, the storyboard), and vice versa.
 The 2 hours only reflect on the the time I spent making the gradient background and replacing the segemented control with a slider, as well as the steps outlined in the video provided by CodePath.
 However, I have spent many more hours attempting to set up the settings view controller and adding more features.
-I hope to update the app to reflect the optionals and extra features.
+I hope to update the app to reflect the optionals and extra features soon.

 ## License